modalitysystems/modalitysoftware-docs/TeamsChatAssist/armdeploy.md

 2. Carefully fill in the fields.
 In some cases the tooltips may provide extra guidance.
    - Basics
      - **Subscription** - Choose the Azure subscription to which deployed resources will be billed.
-     - **Resource group** - It is strongly recommended that you create a new resource group for logical grouping and management of Teamwork Analytics. *When applying an upgrade choose the Resource Group that already contains Teamwork Analytics.*
+     - **Resource group** - It is strongly recommended that you create a new resource group for logical grouping and management of Teams Chat Assist. *When applying an upgrade choose the Resource Group that already contains Teams Chat Assist.*
      - **Location** - The location of the newly created resource group (this only determines the geographical location of resource group and its metadata, to change the location of the resources themselves, see *Location* below).
    - Settings
      - **Azure Application details** - Use the details you generated when [registering an application](applicationRegistration.md).
      - **Name** - This is the name used for all components that get deployed and must be globally unique. **The name of your company would be a good choice** and will be apended with 'tcabot-'
      - **Display Name** - This is the name of the Bot that your users will see
-     - **Location** - The geographical location of the Azure resources that will host Teamwork Analytics.
+     - **Location** - The geographical location of the Azure resources that will host Teams Chat Assist.
 By default this field uses `[resourceGroup().location]`, which gets automatically replaced with location of the chosen Resource Group.
 Optionally you can delete this and enter the name of a different location.
        > Note: Do not include the region prefix in brackets, e.g. use "Central US" rather than "(US) Central US".

-3. Read the Terms and Conditions, then click "I agree to the terms and conditions stated above" and click "Purchase" (this refers to the resources hosted on Azure, and is not a usage agreement for Teamwork Analytics.)
+3. Read the Terms and Conditions, then click "I agree to the terms and conditions stated above" and click "Purchase" (this refers to the resources hosted on Azure, and is not a usage agreement for Teams Chat Assist.)

-4. After a period of deployment should get a Resource group in your tennant with the following componants
+4. After a period of deployment should get a Resource group in your tenant with the following componants

    ![Resource Group](images/resourceGroup.png)

-5. The next step is to provision settings for your tennant in the storage account.
+5. The next step is to provision settings for your tenant in the storage account.
 The easiest way to do this is using the [Azure Storage Exlorer](https://azure.microsoft.com/en-us/features/storage-explorer/)

 6. Useing Azure Storage Explorer that you have just install, connect to your Azure Tenant and locate that storage account that was created as part of the ARM Deployment